2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 • Eat in a tiny restaurant on atmospheric Memory Lane.

-• See the skyline view from the free Tokyo Metropolitan Government Building (or Lost in Translation fans might want to pay for a drink at the NY Bar at the Park Hyatt Hotel).
+• Lost in Translation fans should drink with a view at the NY Bar at the Park Hyatt Hotel.

 Shibuya and Harajuku